SculptTechProject/BigCurrencyETL/README.md

 # 🎬 BigCurrencyETL

-A dramatic ETL pipeline that extracts fiat exchange rates from NBP and crypto prices from CoinGecko, transforms and merges them, then loads into PostgreSQL.
+A dramatic ETL pipeline that extracts fiat exchange rates from NBP and crypto prices from CoinGecko, transforms and merges them, then loads into PostgreSQL!

 ---